History of the socialist movement in the United States: 20th century

-1900s–1920s: opposition to World War I and First Red Scare
+1900s–1920s: Opposition to World War I and first Red Scare

-Victor L. Berger ran for Congress and lost in 1904 before winning Wisconsin's 5th congressional district seat in 1910 as the first Socialist to serve in the Congress.
-In Congress, he focused on issues related to the District of Columbia and also more radical proposals, including eliminating the president's veto, abolishing the Senate and the socialization of major industries.
+Victor L. Berger ran for Congress and lost in 1904 before winning Wisconsin's 5th congressional district seat in 1910 as the first Socialist to serve in Congress.
+In Congress, he focused on issues related to the District of Columbia and also more radical proposals, including eliminating the president's veto, abolishing the Senate, and the socialization of major industries.
 Berger gained national publicity for his old-age pension bill, the first of its kind introduced into Congress.
 Less than two weeks after the Titanic passenger ship disaster of 1912, Berger introduced a bill in Congress providing for the nationalization of radio-wireless systems.
 A practical socialist, Berger argued that the wireless chaos which occurred during the Titanic disaster had demonstrated the need for a government-owned wireless system.
 Outside of Congress, socialists were able to influence a number of progressive reforms (both directly and indirectly) on a local level.

-Socialists met harsh political opposition when they opposed American entry into World War I (1914-1918) and tried to interfere with the conscription laws that required all younger men to register for the draft.
-On April 7, 1917, the day after Congress declared war on Germany, an emergency convention of the Socialist Party took place in St. Louis.
+Socialists faced overwhelming public and political opposition when they voiced their opposition to America's entry into World War I (1914–1918), and they even attempted to interfere with the conscription laws that required all younger men to register for the draft.
+On April 7, 1917, the day after the United States declared war on the German Empire, an emergency convention of the Socialist Party took place in St. Louis.
 It declared the war "a crime against the people of the United States" and began holding anti-war rallies.
 Socialist anti-draft demonstrations drew as many as 20,000 people.
 In June 1917, President Woodrow Wilson signed into law the Espionage Act, which included a clause providing prison sentences for up to twenty years for "[w]hoever, when the United States is at war, shall willfully cause or attempt to cause insubordination, disloyalty, mutiny, or refusal of duty ... or willfully obstruct the recruiting or enlistment of service of the United States."
 With their talk of draft-dodging and war-opposition, the socialists found themselves the target of federal prosecutors as scores were convicted and jailed.
 Archibald E. Stevenson, a New York attorney with ties to the Justice Department, probably as a "volunteer spy," testified on January 22, 1919, during the German phase of the subcommittee's work.
-He established that anti-war and anti-draft activism during World War I, which he described as "pro-German" activity, had now transformed itself into propaganda "developing sympathy for the Bolshevik movement."
+He established that anti-war and anti-draft activism during World War I, which he described as "pro-German" activity, had now transformed itself into propaganda, "developing sympathy for the Bolshevik movement."
 The United States' wartime enemy, though defeated, had exported an ideology that now ruled Russia and threatened the United States anew: "The Bolsheviki movement is a branch of the revolutionary socialism of Germany.
 It had its origin in the philosophy of Marx and its leaders were Germans."